Piney Township, Pennsylvania

-Piney Township is a township in Clarion County, Pennsylvania, United States.
-The population was 398 at the 2020 census, a decrease from the figure of 453 tabulated in 2010.
+Piney Township is a township that is located in Clarion County, Pennsylvania, United States.
+The population was 402 at the time of the 2020 census, a decrease from the figure of 453 that was tabulated in 2010.

 Geography

 Piney Township is located just southwest of the center of Clarion County and is bordered to the north by the Clarion River and to the southwest by the borough of Sligo.
 Piney Creek flows across the northern corner of the township, into the Clarion River at the settlement of Piney.

 According to the United States Census Bureau, the township has a total area of 46.6 sqkm, of which 46.0 sqkm is land and 0.5 sqkm, or 1.16%, is water.